 East County Branch

 The District Attorney’s East County branch is located in El Cajon.
 The branch serves 535,000 residents and covers more than 2,000 square miles.
-Deputy DA Mike Still serves as Division Chief and Deputy DA Terri Perez serves as Assistant Chief.
-In 2013, the branch issued cases on 2,817 felony defendants and 8,637 misdemeanor defendants.
-Deputy DAs took 55 felony and 88 misdemeanor defendants to trial, including those tried by the branch’s Gangs, Economic Crimes and Family Protection Divisions.
-Approximately 98 percent of all cases were settled prior to trial, providing a significant cost savings to the public without any change in disposition guidelines.
+Deputy DA Mike Still served as the Division Chief in 2015, with Deputy DA Terri Perez serving as Assistant Chief.
+Michele Linley became the Division Chief in January 2016.
+In 2015, the branch issued cases on 2,134 felony defendants and 10,180 misdemeanor defendants.
+Deputy DAs took 57 felony and 100 misdemeanor defendants to trial, including those tried by the branch’s Gangs, Narcotics, Sex Crimes, Economic Crimes and Family Protection Divisions.
+Approximately 98 percent of all cases were settled prior to trial, providing a significant cost savings to the public without sacrificing public safety.

-Prosecutors in the East County Branch are experienced in homicide, sexual assault, child molestation, property and financial crime, drug offenses and DUI cases.
-There are specialty units within the branch that exclusively handle domestic violence, gang, narcotics and economic crimes cases.
+Deputies in the East County Branch prosecute a wide variety of felony cases, including homicide, sexual assault, child molestation, property and financial crime, drug offenses and DUI cases.
+There are specialty units within the branch that exclusively handle domestic violence, gang, narcotics and economic crimes cases

 North County Branch

 The North County Branch of the District Attorney’s Office serves about one third of San Diego County’s population – some one million residents.
 Ten law enforcement agencies, including five sheriff’s substations submit crime reports to the North County Branch for prosecution.
-The branch was led during the year by Chief David Hendren and Assistant Chief Giacomo Bucci.
-In 2014, this branch reviewed and handled almost 15,000 cases submitted for criminal prosecution including 16 homicide cases.
+In 2015, the branch reviewed over 4,000 felony cases and over 12,000 misdemeanor cases submitted for criminal prosecution.
+There are currently eight active homicide cases.

 South Bay Branch

-The South Bay Branch of the District Attorney’s Office is located in the City of Chula Vista.
+The South Bay Branch of the District Attorney’s Office is located in the City of Chula Vista and serves the southern portion of San Diego County.
 The branch handles all misdemeanors and felonies that occur in Chula Vista, National City, Imperial Beach, Bonita, San Ysidro and Coronado.
-In 2014, the South Bay Branch was led by branch Chief Victor M. Nuñez and Assistant Chief Melissa Diaz.
-The branch routinely handles about 3,000 felony cases and more than 5,000 misdemeanor cases during the course of a year.
-In 2014, deputy district attorneys took 32 felony cases and 56 misdemeanor cases to jury trial.
+In 2015, the South Bay Branch was led by branch Chief Rachel Cano and Assistant Chief Melissa Diaz.
 The branch includes Deputy District Attorneys from the Gangs, Family Protection, Sex Crimes and Human Trafficking, and the Narcotics divisions.
+In 2015, the South Bay branch handled about 3,400 felony cases and more than 6,000 misdemeanor cases during the course of a year.
+Deputy District Attorneys took 44 felony cases and 67 misdemeanor cases to jury trial.

-The South Bay branch is also heavily involved in the community by targeting our youth in the Sweetwater School District with the Open Doors to Justice Program for the middle and high schools students in South Bay.
+The South Bay branch is also heavily involved in the community through mentoring youth in the Sweetwater School District.
+Through programs such as the Open Doors to Justice, South Bay middle and high schools students learn about the criminal justice system.
+The students meet and learn from attorneys, judges, court staff, and participate in mock court hearings.